 After the cone-shaped roof is securely glued together, put the wire through the opening at the top of the roof.
 Well, usually there is an opening in the top because it is difficult to form a perfect cone.
 If you don't have one, just snip a little bit off the top of the cone so the wire stem fits through.

 To hold the wire in place, squirt some hot glue to the tip of the cone.
-That will hold it.
+That holds it nicely.

 Glue the body of the little holiday fairy house together

 To make this easier, gently curve the cardboard before you glue it.
 Put it between your thumb and forefinger with both hands and bend it slightly into a curve.
-Make sure that it is a good size for your cone.
-Your cone should sit nicely on the base without falling off too easily.
+Make sure that it fits the size of your cone.
+Your cone should sit on the circular base without falling off too easily.

 Test it before you glue it together.